JayDee Maness: 1960s session work

 On the California folk and country scene of the early 1960s, he played with a number of local acts, including Eddy Drake, Gene Davis and Norm Forrest, and found work as an in-demand session musician in the Los Angeles area.
 In the summer and autumn of 1967, he was one of the three session musicians that recorded with Gram Parsons' short-lived International Submarine Band.
 He first recorded with the band on a pair of singles ("Luxury Liner" and "Blue Eyes") before contributing to the group's sole album, Safe at Home.
-According to music writer Mark Deming, this album was one of the first rock albums to have a distinct county influence.
+According to music writer Mark Deming, this album was one of the first rock albums to have a distinct country influence.

 After the demise of the International Submarine Band, Maness joined the Byrds in the studio in early 1968 and played on their seminal Sweetheart of the Rodeo album, contributing pedal steel guitar on four of the album's 11 tracks: "The Christian Life", "You Don’t Miss Your Water", "You're Still on My Mind", and "Life in Prison" (session musician Lloyd Green played pedal steel on four other tracks that were recorded in Nashville).
 Maness toured with the Byrds in California while the album was in post-production but with the departure of Parsons in August, 1968, Maness' tenure with the Byrds ended.

 Maness next played with Buck Owens, for about 18 months.
 During this time the band had two No. 1 songs on the Billboard country music charts in 1969 ("Who's Gonna Mow Your Grass" and "Tall Dark Stranger") and recorded two live albums (Buck Owens in London "Live" and Buck Owens "Live" in Scandinavia).